 If a student has a medical need, they will have a Care Plan which is compiled in consultation with parents under the guidance of the school nurse.
 The plan is discussed with all staff who are involved with the student.

 Staff receive regular medical training delivered by the school nurse and are aware of where they can access further information as necessary.

-WHO ARE THE BEST PEOPLE TO TALK TO AT PIMLICO ACADEMY ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?
+WHO ARE THE BEST PEOPLE TO TALK TO AT CHURCHILL GARDENS ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?

 Talk to your child’s teacher or Form Tutor about your concerns.
 If the concern is with a particular subject, you should speak to your child’s subject teacher.